microsounds/kagami/readme.md

 The default install location is `/usr/local`, you can change this with `make install PREFIX=$HOME/.local`

+An example configuration is provided so you can get started.
+You can run `./kagami` in this directory to build a sample website.

 # Requirements
 * POSIX sh
 * GNU coreutils — Requires GNU date for date conversion routines